Petar Genchev

-Petar Genchev (Bulgarian: Петър Генчев; born 29 March 1998) is a Bulgarian footballer who plays as a centre-back for Sozopol.
+Petar Genchev (Bulgarian: Петър Генчев; born 29 March 1998) is a Bulgarian footballer who plays as a centre-back for Chernomorets Burgas.

 Career

 Septemvri Sofia

 Genchev begin his career in Chernomoretz Burgas and won bronze medal at 2013 with U15 team, coached by Angel Stoykov.
 After the tournament, he moved with 5 more Burgas boys at Dit Sofia, later moving to Septemvri Sofia after the Dit academy took Septemvri.
 In 2015 he started the season with Septemvri in V Group, but later during the same season he was loaned to Pirin Razlog in the B Group.

 Genchev completed his professional debut on 17 July 2017, playing in the first league game for the season in First League against Dunav Ruse.
 He was chosen for the perfect eleven from the second round of First League match against Pirin Blagoevgrad, which was won by Septemvri.

 On 4 July 2018, Genchev was loaned to Second League club CSKA 1948 until the end of the season.

 He left Septemvri Sofia in July 2019.